 BusinessOpportunity.com had the pleasure of working with and interviewing John Williams, Managing Partner, of Bridge Advisors, LLC.
-John is widely recognized as one of the leading direct marketing strategists in the network marketing and financial industries.
+John is widely recognized as one of the leading direct sales business opportunity and marketing strategists in the network marketing and financial industries.

 John’s journey began in 1985 as a distributor in Amway.
 He helped build one of the most successful groups in Maryland.
 Later, he joined the financial services industry and in 1987, was awarded the “Rookie of the Year Award” in sales with Wisconsin National Life.
 John has been a top salesperson with every company he has represented!
 He received a nomination for the Million Dollar Round Table, as well as a member of the Gold and Platinum Club with Allianz Life Insurance Company of North America.
 He also served as a Managing General Agent with Traveler’s Life Insurance Company, and an investment advisor with Tower Square Securities, a division of Travelers.
 He held a Series 6 and a Series 63 license.
 With over twelve years of experience using automated stock trading technology, He gives clients the tools they need to gain the success they desire.
 For over 20 years, his passion has been to increase the success of those in the network marketing and financial services industries.

 If you are reading this, you may be wondering how you can take control of your financial life and how John was able to do so with his financial life.
 You may also be wondering why John has made it his personal mission to show others how.